-William Rambur, EIT, is an engineer.
-He supports energy efficiency measurement and verification projects.
+William Rambur, EIT, supports energy efficiency measurement and verification projects.
 He evaluates energy savings and capital recovery using Python analysis tools.
 He develops and installs metering systems using off-the-shelf and custom-made components.
 Will is knowledgeable about electrical power systems, sensors, control systems, and machine learning.
-Prior to working at Ridgeline, Will worked for the Tapeout department of GlobalFoundries writing code to automate and improve data verification prior to chip manufacturing.
+Prior to working at Ridgeline, Will wrote code to automate and improve data verification prior to chip manufacturing.
 He holds a B.S. in electrical engineering from the University of Vermont and is an Engineering-in-Training licensed in Vermont and a Certified Energy Auditor.